ZealousKyng/BlackJack/README.md

 #### ----ACTUAL ISSUES-----
 #### 1. Implement API into Blackjack
 ##### - I will be making a very simple blackjack game Using just a few calls to the DeckofCards API.
 It is a basic API and should be relatively easy to access.
 Using my word Doc from before I will basically just write the code as I normally would, but with inputs just get it all from the API
+#### 2. I will likely Code within VS and then move it over here chunk by chunk as I have no Idea how to use GitHub at all